smartcontractkit/documentation/docs/Introduction/tutorials/intermediates-tutorial.md

 The fee and the key hash must be initialized in the constructor of the contract.
 To use `VRFConsumerBase` properly, you must also pass certain values into its constructor.

 Only the owner (the address which create the smart contract) will be able to do some tasks.
-In order to do this, you will import a contract named [`ConfirmedOwner`](https://github.com/smartcontractkit/chainlink/blob/master/contracts/src/v0.8/ConfirmedOwner.sol) and use it to extended the contract that you create.
+In order to do this, you will import a contract named [`ConfirmedOwner`](https://github.com/smartcontractkit/chainlink/blob/master/contracts/src/v0.8/ConfirmedOwner.sol) and use it to extend the contract that you create.

 ```solidity
 // SPDX-License-Identifier: MIT